 And not only is the agent at risk.
 Typically the designated broker is joined as a co-defendant with the agent in dual agency litigation.
 The broker is potentially liable for breach of fiduciary duty, as well as failure to reasonably supervise the agent’s activities.

 In fact, agency related issues are the number 1 problem of real estate brokerages according to the National Assoc. of Realtors 2011 Legal Scan.
-The NAR Legal Scan is a biennial research project undertaken by the NAR (www.realtor.org).
-The Legal Scan collects information on issues from owners or operators of real estate companies that involve the legal liability of real estate licensees nationwide.
+The NAR Legal Scan is a biennial research project undertaken by the NAR.
+The Legal Scan collects information on issues from real estate companies about the legal liability of real estate licensees nationwide.
 The Scan showed that agency representation issues outranked all other liability generating areas, including the failure to provide adequate property disclosures, ethics, and fair housing laws.

 Another reason agents should refrain from dual agency is because it is also bad for the real estate industry as a whole.
 It makes the public feel that real estate agents are untrustworthy and put their own interest in money over the clients’ best interest.
 Thus dual agency contributes to, and may be a major factor in, the pervasive lack of trust the public has for real estate licensees.